nikaakin/algorithms/Readme.md

 ### tests:

 - Test cases for each algorithm are in `tests` folder.
-Import test cases in `index.test.ts`.
+Import test cases in `main.test.ts`.
 - Run `npm test` to run tests.

 ```